Profile

 Cibo, cultura e tradizioni siciliane

-Discover pasta cû riquagghiu, a simple yet flavourful Sicilian dish made with eggs and pecorino – perfect for a quick lunch that’s bursting with taste!
+Discover Pasta cû riquagghiu, a simple yet flavourful Sicilian classic made with eggs and pecorino – perfect for a quick lunch that’s bursting with taste!

 ⏱️